The Man-Woman Relationship, Sex, and Marriage

 Commentary on Sharing a Home as Partners

-Marriage or sharing a home as partners is not easy, as elderly people know, and that is usually because human beings tend to avoid honest communication.
-Whether it's not expressing themselves in words or in non-verbal ways, they keep to themselves what may rock the boat.
-But that causes stormy seas that rock the boat anyway.
+Marriage or sharing a home as partners is not easy, as elderly people know, and that is usually because human beings tend to avoid honest communication, or fail to communicate properly.
+If they don't express themselves in words or in non-verbal ways, it's usually because they don't want to rock the boat and cause a confrontation.
+But such avoidance tactics causes stormy seas that rock the boat anyway.

-In that vein, there’s a great but little known movie titled Take This Waltz, which is from a Leonard Cohen song by the same title.
+In that vein, there’s a great movie titled Take This Waltz, which takes its name from a Leonard Cohen song by the same title.
 The movie description says it is about a happily married woman who becomes very desirous of another man.
-However, it also reveals how romantic love can “wax cold” after a period of time, especially when a husband doesn’t pay attention to his wife’s needs, asserts his point of view while dismissing hers as invalid, and yet vows that he loves her.
-And ultimately, it’s about failure to communicate and come to mutual understanding and a state of mutual respect.
+However, it also reveals how romantic love can “wax cold” after a period of time, especially when a husband doesn’t pay attention to his wife’s needs, unwittingly belittles her views, asserts his point of view while blindly dismissing hers as invalid, and yet vows that he loves her.
+And, ultimately, it’s about failure to communicate and come to mutual understanding and a state of mutual respect.

 Granted, some couples divorce because they simply grow apart due to increasingly different interests.
 In following their heart or finding their way, they sometimes go in different directions.